S. Korea's new COVID-19 cases fall below 10,000 | Yonhap News Agency

-SEOUL, May 8 (Yonhap) -- South Korea's new coronavirus cases fell below 10,000 on Monday due mainly to fewer tests over the weekend as the country is considering further easing antivirus curbs to regain normalcy.
+SEOUL, May 15 (Yonhap) -- South Korea's new coronavirus cases dipped below 10,000 on Monday, as the country moved to end almost all COVID-19 restrictions and return to pre-pandemic normalcy.

-Monday's tally was down from 14,742 cases a day earlier but is higher than the previous Monday's 5,774 cases.
+Monday's tally was down from 8,164 cases a week ago but was higher than the 5,772 two weeks ago.

-The country added seven COVID-19 deaths Monday, raising the death toll to 34,534.
+The country added seven COVID-19 deaths, raising the death toll to 34,610.

-The number of critically ill patients came to 137, up from 133 a day earlier, the KDCA said.
+The number of critically ill patients came to 150, down six from a day earlier, the KDCA said.

-In March, South Korea lifted the mask mandate for public transportation, with it only remaining for medical facilities, pharmacies and facilities vulnerable to infections.

-The government is also considering shortening the mandatory virus isolation period to five days from the current seven later this week, in line with the World Health Organization's recent announcement that COVID-19 is no longer a global health emergency.
+The country is set to lower the national crisis level for COVID-19 to "alert" from "serious" in June and remove most antivirus measures after the World Health Organization declared the end of the COVID-19 global health emergency.

 jaeyeon.woo@yna.co.kr